johnny453/johnny453/README.md

-👋 Hi, I’m @johnny453, an automation QA engineer with a passion for technology and continuous improvement.
+👋 Hi, I’m John, an automation QA engineer with a passion for technology and continuous improvement.
 Over the years, I've honed my skills in quality assurance, ensuring that software products meet the highest standards of functionality and performance.

 👀 I’m interested in developing my skills to shift into a data engineering role.
 Data engineering fascinates me because of its critical role in enabling organizations to make data-driven decisions.
 I’m eager to explore this field further, leveraging my existing technical expertise to design and manage data systems that provide reliable and efficient data access.